pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     .. index::
        pair: fontsize; Document.layout args
        pair: rect; Document.layout args
-       pair: width; Document.layout args
-       pair: height; Document.layout args
-       pair: bookmark; layout
-       pair: reflowable; layout

-    .. method:: layout(rect = None, width = 0, height = 0, fontsize = 11)
+    .. method:: layout(rect, fontsize = 11)

       Re-paginate ("reflow") the document based on the given page dimension and fontsize.
-This only affects some document types, like e-books and HTML, and is ignored otherwise.
+This only affects some document types like e-books and HTML.
+Ignored if not supported.
 Supported documents have ``True`` in property :attr:`isReflowable`.

       :arg rect: desired page size.
-Must be finite and not empty.
-If not provided, width and height must both be positive.
+Must be finite, not empty and start at point (0, 0).
       :type rect: :ref:`Rect`

-      :arg float width: the desired page width.
-Ignored if ``rect`` is given.
-      :arg float height: the desired page height.
-Ignored if ``rect`` is given.
       :arg float fontsize: the desired default fontsize.

-      .. note:: This method is intended for applications displaying e-books.
-After execution, the document's number of pages probably have changed and any existing :ref:`Page` objects have been invalidated.
-You can however track, which new number a page is receiving after execution -- see :meth:`makeBookmark` and :meth:`findBookmark`.

-    .. method:: makeBookmark(pno)

-       Create a "bookmark" for a page number.
-Use it to find the page's new number after :meth:`layout`.

-       :arg int pno: page number, 0-based, ``< len(doc)``.

-       :rtype: long
-       :returns: a *long* (Python 2, else just *int*) integer containing the internal position of the page.
-Use this number as argument for :meth:`findBookmark` to get the page's new number after :meth:`layout`.
-For any invalid page number 0 is returned.
-If the document is not reflowable, ``None`` is returned.

-    .. method:: findBookmark(bookmark)

-       Find the page number for a previously created "bookmark" after :meth:`layout`.

-       :arg long bookmark: the bookmark.

-       :rtype: int
-       :returns: the new page number for a bookmarked page, after :meth:`layout`.
-For any invalid argument or unsupported documents -1 is returned.

     .. method:: select(s)

-      PDF only: Keeps only those pages in the document whose numbers occur in the list and deletes all others.
+      PDF only: Keeps only those pages of the document whose numbers occur in the list.
 Empty sequences or elements outside the range ``0 <= page < doc.pageCount`` will cause a ``ValueError``.
 For more details see remarks at the bottom or this chapter.

       :arg sequence s: A sequence (see :ref:`SequenceTypes`) of page numbers (zero-based) to be included.
-Pages not in the sequence will be deleted (from memory) and become unavailable until the document is reopened.
-Selected page numbers can **occur multiple times and in any order:** the resulting document will reflect the sequence exactly as specified.
+Pages not in the sequence will be deleted (from memory) and become unavailable until the document is reopened. **Page numbers can occur multiple times and in any order:** the resulting document will reflect the sequence exactly as specified.

     .. method:: setMetadata(m)